 The most common CORS error you'll encounter in a React app is the No 'Access-Control-Allow-Origin' header is present on the requested resource error.
 This error occurs when the server doesn't include an Access-Control-Allow-Origin header in its response, which tells the browser which origins are allowed to access the server's resources.

 To fix this error, you need to enable CORS on your backend server.
 This involves adding an Access-Control-Allow-Origin header to your server's responses.
-The value of this header should be the origin of your React app (like http://localhost:3000), or * to allow requests from any origin.
+The value of this header should be the origin of your React app like localhost:3000, or * to allow requests from any origin.

 Here's an example of how you might enable CORS on an Express server: